Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/product-variable.md

 Since the products variable cannot be set by processing rules, you need to set serialized events directly on the hits that are sent to Analytics.

 To set the products variable, set a context data key to `&&products`, and set the value to the products or merchandising variable.
-For more information, see the [implementing a merchandising variable tutorial](https://experienceleague.adobe.com/docs/analytics/components/dimensions/evar-merchandising.html?lang=en).
+For more information, see the [implementing a merchandising variable tutorial](https://experienceleague.adobe.com/docs/analytics/components/dimensions/evar-merchandising.html?lang=en) and the [products](https://experienceleague.adobe.com/docs/analytics/implementation/vars/page-vars/products.html) variable documentation.

 {% tabs %}
 {% tab title="Android" %}